 You can find out more about our new airbase and the Capital Appeal we have launched to raise the remaining £1.25 million needed by going to www.wiltshireairbaseappeal.co.uk

-The benefit of owning its own land would mean the charity has full control of its future and not subject to the uncertainty that renting can bring.
+The benefit of owning its own land means the charity has full control of its future and not subject to the uncertainty that renting can bring.

 As Melksham does not have an ambulance station, the charity believes that WAA would provide enhanced medical cover for the area.
 WAA’s Critical Care Paramedics have advanced medical skills and as well as responding in the helicopter, they use a Rapid Response Vehicle (car) to attend medical emergencies including road traffic collisions, heart attacks and strokes.